Health in Japan

 Smoking is restricted to limited places, even outdoor.
 Smoking areas are usually found near subway station entrances.

-Lastly, wearing a sanitary face mask in public spaces when sick is a general modern custom, to help preventing the spread of colds and viruses.
+Lastly, wearing a sanitary face mask in public spaces when sick is a general modern custom, to help preventing the spread of colds and viruses like the Coronavirus.